Rep. Don Young, longtime Alaska congressman, dies at 88

 Young branded himself a conservative and won support with voters for his stances on gun and hunting rights and a strong military.
 He made a career out of railing against “extreme environmentalists” and a federal bureaucracy that he saw as locking up Alaska’s mineral, timber and petroleum resources.
 He said his word was a “gold bond.”

 He said he was happy every time he could help a constituent.
 “And I try to do that every day, and I’m very good at that,” he told AP in 2016.
-At that time, he said he’d had 190 of his bills pass the House and had 77 of them signed by a president.

 His career was marred by investigations and criticism about his off-the-cuff and often abrasive style.